-Arctic Circle's record high temperature sounds 'alarm bells'
+Arctic heat record is like Mediterranean, says UN

 The temperature was 18C higher than the area's average daily maximum for June.

+The WMO, a UN agency, said the extreme heat was "more befitting the Mediterranean than the Arctic".

-It is the first time the WMO has included the Arctic Circle in its archive of extreme weather reports.
+It is the first time the agency has included the Arctic Circle in its archive of extreme weather reports.

-The UN agency said the 38C temperature was reported at a meteorological station during "an exceptional and prolonged Siberian heatwave" which it said was "more befitting the Mediterranean than the Arctic".
+The WMO said the 38C temperature was measured at a meteorological station during "an exceptional and prolonged Siberian heatwave".

 Last year's extreme heat in the region contributed to the spread of wildfires, which swept across the forests and peatlands of northern Russia releasing record amounts of carbon.